 There are several signs that fall is here…kids returning to school, apple picking, and corn mazes.
 For years, we have loved visiting the apple orchard or cider mill.
-Two years ago we visited a corn maze for the first time and have made it an annual tradition.
+More recently, we have also been visiting corn mazes.
+I’ve updated last year’s listing with information on 2016 opening dates.

 I have compiled information on several of the local apple orchards, corn mazes, and cider mills.
 If I missed someplace, let me know in the comments or by email.

 U-Pick Apple Orchards

 Our favorite apple orchard to visit is Wasem Fruit Farm which offers a number of varieties of apples for u-pick.
 They also offer u-pick pumpkins later in the fall and raspberries early in the fall.
 They serve donuts and cider (which is also available by the gallon.
 I recommend arriving early and getting your donut and cider first as the lines get long.
 One of our favorite purchases there is also popcorn by the gallon (also available in smaller jugs).
 My husband loves popcorn.
 Last year we bought a gallon when we went apple picking and it was almost half gone by the time we went pumpkin picking.

 Wasem Fruit Farm is on Judd Rd in Milan.
 They will open for the 2016 apple picking season on September 15.
 They are offering limited red raspberry picking now.
 We visited the apple orchard last September and had great picking conditions – perfect weather and the apples were plentiful on the trees.